Nima-Fazeli/Nima-Fazeli.github.io/research/research.md

     <img src="{{site..baseurl }}/assets/contact-1.jpg" alt="Inference1" style="float:right;width:40%;" hspace="25">
   </p>
   <p>
-    Rigid-body contact models are extremely important to predicting, planning, and control of robotic interactions.
-An important lesson we learned during the parameter and force identification project was the sensitivity to the model we used.
-We decided to compare 6 commonly used rigid-body contact models using the time-stepping complementarity formulation.
+    Rigid-body contact models are extremely important to predicting, planning, and control of robotic interactions adn serve as the foundations to many simulators.
+An important lesson we learned during the parameter and force identification project was the variable sensitivity to the particular model choice.
+In light of this, we decided to compare 6 commonly used rigid-body contact models using the time-stepping complementarity formulation and evaluate their predictive abilities empircally.
   </p>
   <p>
-    In this project, I developed a principled formulation for contact model parameter estimation using the Energy Ellipse.
-I then compared the performance of the models on a data-set I collected for planar impact (publicly available).
-I showed the issues and limitations of these models in general for contact and impact outcome prediction and demonstrated the upper bound performance for this specific task.
+    In this project, we: i) developed a principled formulation for contact model parameter estimation using the Energy Ellipse, ii) compared the predictive performance of the models on an empirical planar impact data-set (publicly available), and iii) showed the challenges in model identification and issues of predictive performance, in particular by showing an empirical upper-bound on the performance of these models and a theoretical upper-bound on the task for which no model generated from the rigid-body approximation can breach.
+Our findings served to highlight challenges in contact modeling and that simulations are perhaps not as reliable as we hope or like to believe.
   </p>
   <p>
     <img src="{{site..baseurl }}/assets/pushing.jpg" alt="Inference1" style="float:right;width:40%;" hspace="25">
   </p>
   <p>
-    I was also involved in the collection of the largest experimental planar pushing data-set available in robotics.
-In this project, we collected planar pushing data for a wide variety of interactions and objects which has found great utility in the community for model learning, validation, and control.
+    Data serves as a critical component to the evaluation and development of models (whether data-driven or analytical).
+In a parallel project to the planar impact experiments, we collected the largest experimental planar pushing data-set available in robotics.
+We collected planar pushing data for a wide variety of surfaces, speeds, and objects.
+This data-set has found great utility in the community for model learning, validation, and controls.
   <p>
     <a href="https://ieeexplore.ieee.org/document/7989389/#full-text-section"
     class="button" style="vertical-align:middle"><span>ICRA 2017</span></a>